The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Target Summaries

-HD 100453A is a Herbig A9.5Ve (1.7$M_{\odot}$) star with a M4V stellar companion (HD 100453B, $\sim0.3M_{\odot}$) at 1$\farcs$05 separation \citep{Collins2009, Wagner2018b}.
-The system, located at a distance of $104.20^{+0.42}_{-0.42}$ \citep[GAIA DR2,][]{GAIA2018}, has a 99.6\% probability of residing within the 15$\pm$3 Myr Lower Centaurus Crux association according to Banyan Sigma \citep{Gagne2018, Pecaut2016}.
-Scattered light imaging has revealed a depleted small grain dust cavity that extends from the inner working angle of 0$\farcs$09 out to 0$\farcs$14, as well as striking spiral arm features and a number of time-variable ``shadows'' suggestive of an unresolved inner disk component that is misaligned with the outer disk \citep{Benisty2017,Long2018}.
-The disk is resolved in CO (2-1) line emission from 0$\farcs$23 to 1$\farcs$10, while in scattered light, the spiral arms in the disk extend to 0$\farcs$37 and the inner ring of emission extends from 0$\farcs$18 to 0$\farcs$25 \citep{VanderPlas2019, Wagner2015b}.
-Millimeter continuum emission reveals an inner cavity extending from the resolution limit of 0$\farcs$09 out to 0$\farcs$22, and an annular gap from 0$\farcs$40 to 0$\farcs$48 .
-The spiral features are consistent with being driven by the outer companion \citep{Dong2016}.
+Scattered light imagery has revealed a depleted small grain dust cavity extending from the inner working angle of 0$\farcs$09 to 0$\farcs$14, as well as striking spiral arm features and a number of time-variable ``shadows'' suggestive of an unresolved inner disk component that is misaligned with the outer disk \citep{Benisty2017,Long2018}.
+The disk is resolved in CO~(2--1) line emission from 0$\farcs$23 to 1$\farcs$10, while in scattered light, the spiral arms in the disk extend to 0$\farcs$37 and the inner ring of emission extends from 0$\farcs$18 to 0$\farcs$25 \citep{VanderPlas2019, Wagner2015b}.
+Millimeter continuum emission reveals an inner cavity extending from the resolution limit of 0$\farcs$09 out to 0$\farcs$22, and an annular gap from 0$\farcs$40 to 0$\farcs$48.
+The observed spiral features are consistent with being driven by the known outer stellar companion HD~100453~B\citep{Dong2016}.

-\subsection{CS Cha}
+\subsection{CS~Cha}

+CS~Chamaeleonis is a young $2\pm2$ Myr \citep{Luhman2008} spectroscopic binary system \citep{Guenther2007} comprised of two T-Tauri stars with spectral type K2Ve \citep{Manara2014}.
+Its distance of 168.8 $\pm$1.9 pc \citep[GAIA DR3;][]{Gaia2022} and sky position suggest membership in the Chamaeleon I association \citep{Ginski2018b}.
+CS~Cha hosts a smooth, low-inclination disk with an outer radius of $0\farcs312$ in polarized light \citep[$i=24.2^o\pm 3.1^o$;][]{Ginski2018b} and an inner cavity that is estimated to extend to $18^{+6}_{-5}$~au based on SED modeling \citep{Ribas2016}.